 Yields are also highly respectable, being between 550 and 650 grams per plant.
 This makes White Widow a superb choice for commercial growers looking to maximize their crop, although home growers also enjoy being able to harvest an ample quantity of weed from just a few plants.

-Tip: buy our White Widow seeds
+White Widow feminized seeds

 Created in Seattle, Washington in the 1980s and further refined in the Netherlands from 1985 onwards, Northern Lights is arguably the most recognised weed variety available.
 It’s no wonder that this true legend has stood the test of time, as it fulfils pretty much everything you could want from a strong weed strain.